Salary data sourced from BLS Occupational Employment and Wage Statistics (May 2025). For informational purposes only.

-The BLS mean annual wage for Oregon psychologists is $129,470, ranking third in the nation.
-Portland metro pays a premium driven by OHSU, the Portland VA, and Kaiser Permanente Northwest.
+The BLS mean annual wage for Oregon clinical and counseling psychologists is $129,590 (OEWS May 2025), ranking third in the nation behind Washington and New Jersey, with a median of $134,350.
+OHSU, the Portland VA, and Kaiser Permanente Northwest anchor demand.
 PSYPACT membership since 2020 lets Oregon psychologists practice telehealth into 41 other states.

 BLS mean annual wage